 1944: This was St. Roch's "lucky" 86-day voyage on the more northerly route of the Northwest Passage from east to west, sailing from Halifax to Vancouver.
 It is believed that the radio room was upgraded during the refit.
-In March 19344, it was suggested that the existing Marconi 100W4 transmitter be replaced with the MArconi LTT-4.
-THis was susequently done.
-The Bill Morrison report, used in this research, confirms that the St. Roch carried the following radio equipment just before the 1944 voyaage..
+In March 1944, it was suggested that the existing Marconi 100W4 transmitter be replaced with the Maconi LTT-4 transmitter.
+This was subsequently done.
+The Bill Morrison report, used in this research, confirms that the St. Roch carried the following radio equipment just before the 1944 voyage..